nicobao/openapi-to-kong-gateway/README.md

 ## Some explanations

-The process is as follow:
+The process is as follows:
 - create an openapi yml document
 - validate it's correctly formed
 - run tests on it